dario-vega/timesten-operator-k8s-livelab/deploy-timesten-client/deploy-timesten-client.md

 Estimated Time: 20 minutes

 ### Objective
-* Create a database running on Kubernetes, using a block volume as persistency store
+* Create a client Pod running on Kubernetes, this Pod contains the TimesTen client installed.

 ### Prerequisites
 * You have executed Lab 2: Install the Oracle Database Kubernetes Operator